NobleOsinachi/GistCorner/README.md

 ### Rebranding

 We've recently undergone a rebranding process.
-Thanks to the amazing [ Daily Tuition Tutorial on YouTube](https://www.youtube.com/watch?v=1T3GF6endl8&ab_channel=DailyTuition), we were able to rebranded the website using Next JS 13 App Router and served blogs from serverless functions,following similar layout.
+Thanks to the amazing [ Daily Tuition Tutorial on YouTube](https://www.youtube.com/watch?v=1T3GF6endl8&ab_channel=DailyTuition), we were able to rebranded the website using Next JS 13 App Router and served blogs from serverless functions, following similar layout.

 ### GitHub Repository